 This is an essential part of a lactose intolerance diet.
 The live or active cultures in yogurt, kefir, fermented vegetables and supplements help to maintain a healthy digestive tract.
-Increasing healthy bacteria in your gut may help to spur greater lactase production, or at the very least, aid in digestion.
+Increasing healthy bacteria in your gut may help to spur greater lactase production or, at the very least, aid in digestion.

 By adding probiotic supplements and probiotic-rich foods to your diet, you can change the balance in the gut, leading to greater nutrient absorption.
 Managing lactose intolerance with yogurt and probiotics is possible, according to a study published in the Journal of Applied Microbiology.

 However, probiotic supplements can do significantly more for overall health and wellness than just gut health.
-In fact, according to a study published in Science Daily lead by Dr. Collin Hill from the University of College Cork in Ireland, probiotics may be used in the future to help control disease, without relying on antibiotics.
+In fact, according to a study published in Science Daily and led by Dr. Collin Hill from the University of College Cork in Ireland, probiotics may be used in the future to help control disease, without relying on antibiotics.

 It is important to look for a supplement that contain probiotics plus prebiotics derived from heat resistant soil-based organisms.